vippsas/vipps-login-api/versions/1.0/vipps-login-api.md

 ### Compliance

-**Q**: How can our system dynamically "know/find out" if the user has revoked their concent for us to have access to his personal data in our system?
+**Q**: How can our system dynamically "know/find out" if the user has revoked their consent for us to have access to his personal data in our system?
 **A**: We are working on a system for notifying merchants when an end user revokes their consent.
 It will consist of an additional callback url that you register on the merchant portal which we will send a notification to when an end user removes their consent

 ### Technical